How long do visitors stay on your website before clicking away? What makes them leave so quickly? And what can you do about it?

-Reason #4: Too many ads
+Reason #4: Too Many Ads

 If you run an ad-driven website, advertisement is important to you.
-But, this doesn’t mean you should prioritize ads over content.
+But, this doesn’t mean you should prioritize ads over the content.

 Burying your content in ads is an advertising tactic from the early days of the Internet.
 Nowadays, most publishers have come to the conclusion that the banner ad is dead.
-However, you can still find some websites that clutter their pages with pop-ups, banners and auto-playing video ads.
+However, you can still find some websites that clutter their pages with pop-ups, banners, and auto-playing video ads.

-How to fix it: Because they were used excessively, ads became nuisance.
+How to fix it: Because they were used excessively, ads became a nuisance.
 As a result, ad blocking grew by 41% globally in the last 12 months and it will cost the publishing industry nearly 22 billion.